openedx/docs.openedx.org/source/documentors/references/doc_english_writing.rst

      - Avoid including unnecessary words.
 For example, instead of “Create a new {noun},” use “Create a {noun},” and instead of “Delete or edit an existing {noun},” use “Delete or edit a {noun}.”
    * - Word choice
      - See the Glossary section for our preferred terminology.
 Avoid jargon, colloquialisms, and humor.
-       Do not use non-technical words that are not in common use, such as “and so forth,” albeit, heretofore, thus, or whilst.
+       Do not use non-technical words that are not commonly used, such as “and so forth,” albeit, heretofore, thus, or whilst.
 Be careful of commonly used phrases that introduce ambiguity.
 For example, instead of “When the process completes…” use “After the process completes…”

 *********************